Last published:Sep 11, 2020

 What treatments work?

 The usual treatment for a kidney infection is antibiotics.
 Antibiotics are drugs that kill bacteria.
-Most people can take their antibiotic pills at home.
-But some people need to have antibiotics as a drip (also called an IV or an intravenous infusion) in the hospital.
+Most people can take their antibiotic tablets at home.
+But some people need to have antibiotics as an intravenous (IV) drip in hospital.

-If you're well enough to be treated at home you'll be given antibiotic pills to take.
-You'll probably take pills for one or two weeks, depending on how severe your infection is.
+If you're well enough to be treated at home you'll be given antibiotic tablets to take.
+You'll probably take tablets for one or two weeks, depending on how severe your infection is.
 Some doctors recommend taking antibiotics for at least 10 days.

 You should start to feel better within two days and be completely better in two weeks.
-You should always finish your pills, even if you're feeling better before then.
+You should always finish your tablets, even if you're feeling better before then.

 Things you can do for yourself

 Kidney infections can be painful.
-You might want to take pain relievers, such as acetaminophen or a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen.
+You might want to take painkillers, such as paracetamol or a non-steroidal anti-inflammatory drug (NSAID), such as ibuprofen.

 You should also drink plenty of fluids.